University of Liverpool

 My Curriculum Vitae.

-I am the recipient of the EPSRC grant Dualities and Correspondences in Algebraic Geometry via Derived Categories and Noncommutative Methods.
+I am a Lecturer at the University of Liverpool.
+I am supported by the EPSRC grant Dualities and Correspondences in Algebraic Geometry via Derived Categories and Noncommutative Methods.

 I have held postdoctoral positions at the University of Edinburgh, at SISSA and at MSRI.